-In the School of Family and Consumer Sciences, the minimum requirement for a master's degree is 36 semester hours (18 hours of 600 level or higher).
-Most majors offer thesis and non-thesis options; the requirements for these options differ.
+In the Center for Nutrition and Food Systems, the minimum requirement for a master's degree is 36 semester hours (18 hours of 600 level or higher).
+Most majors offer thesis and nonthesis options; the requirements for these options differ.
 All students will take oral comprehensive examinations.
-Non-thesis students will take written comprehensive exams.
-A 3.0 GPA is required for graduation.
+Nonthesis students will take written comprehensive exams.
+A 3.0 GPA is required for graduation